NazarkoK/test/README.md

 ### Client SW:
 To build and run the client application, follow these steps:
-1. Open the project (`Client.sln`) in Microsoft Visual Studio 2019:
+1. Open the project (`client.sln`) in Microsoft Visual Studio 2019:
 2. Build the project:
    - Click on *Build* in the top menu, then select *Build Solution*.
 3. Run the application: